Why choose me?

 What can I do and what does it cost?

-Example snippet: “While Annie Automatic has a good amount of depth and the arc you've constructed carries the reader well through to the finale, I think it's in this scene that her relationship with Jack really fell flat.
+Example snippet: “While Annie Automatic has a good amount of depth and the arc you've constructed carries the reader well through to the finale, in this scene I think her relationship with Jack fell flat.
 There isn't enough tension between them or doubt over their feelings before this point for Jack's sudden about-face to seem like the natural pay-off to elements you've set up earlier.
 I think you need to drop at least a couple of subtle mentions earlier on that there's more to him than meets the eye, however small, so that when it happens the reader will feel as though they could have guessed it was coming.
 In addition, I think you also take too long dwelling on the physical changes in Jack as he reveals his true form.
 Your descriptions are rich and evocative, but there are too many of them and this hurts the pacing at a time when the reader should be feeling as shocked as Annie, and robs the moment of some of its drama.”

 Example snippet: “The ending to the last scene promised a lot that you don’t deliver on here; the shock of Jack’s seeming death seems to have been lost on everyone at the start of this one.
 While I understand that Annie is driven to push on, no matter the cost, it seems strange that there aren’t at least a couple of references to her inner emotional conflict.
 I would include a line before the deal she makes with the Slug trader like: ‘When the Slug’s face appeared on her screen, Annie forced herself to bury her anger.
 She was a pro, and had to look it if she was to get what she wanted from this sleazeball.’
 Then carry on with their conversation.
 It’s enough to show the reader she’s still carrying an emotional scar, but it doesn’t break the flow of the action.
-While she’s a hard-edged character, you’ve got to be careful not to make her seem totally cold or unsympathetic…”
+While she’s a hard-edged, pulpy character, you’ve got to be careful not to make her seem totally cold or unsympathetic…”

-A heavy edit costs $30 plus 3.25 cents per word.
-That’s $111.25 for a 2,500 word short story, $1,655 for a 50,000 word novel, and $2,630 for an 80,000 word novel.
-The time involved in heavy editing can vary the most of all, and an average estimate, as opposed to a specific, individual one on the basis of a sample or the full manuscript, is difficult to give.
+A heavy edit costs $45 plus 3.3 cents per word.
+That’s $127.50 for a 2,500 word short story, $1,695 for a 50,000 word novel, and $2,685 for an 80,000 word novel.
+The time involved in heavy editing varies the most of all, and an average estimate, as opposed to a specific, individual one on the basis of a sample or the full manuscript, is difficult to give.

 What are my terms?

-While other work and life commitments will mean that projected completion times may vary up or down from those averages given above, I always provide estimates of both start date and turnaround time before any editing work is booked and on the rare occasions the situation changes before or during a piece of work, I’ll always keep you updated and informed.
-If you provide me with a short sample from the story you want me to look at, I can provide a more accurate estimate.
-And if you want to be sure I can do the job you want and would like me to test edit a similarly short sample, I’m happy to do that too.
+While other work and life commitments will mean that projected completion times may vary up or down from the averages given above, I always provide a start date and likely turnaround time before any job is booked and on the very rare occasions the situation changes before or during a piece of work, I’ll always keep you updated and informed.
+If you provide me with a short sample from the story you want me to look at, I can provide a more accurate work time estimate.
+And if you want to be sure I can do the job you want and would like me to test edit that short sample, I’m happy to do that too.
 I want you to feel totally confident about putting your work in my hands and that I can help you make it as good as it can be.